simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

    Rscript -e "library(devtools); install_github('schnorr/pajengr');"

 An initial version of the source code is provided on framagit.
-This template compiles with cmake.
+This template compiles with CMake.
 If SimGrid is correctly installed, you should be able to clone the `repository
 <https://framagit.org/simgrid/simgrid-template-s4u>`_ and recompile
 everything as follows: